 - Run an experiment & decided whether to pivot or persevere with your idea

 - Develop a "lean mindset" for tackling problems of poverty that can be applied to other settings in the corporate, public, and NGO sectors

 You'll love this course if:

-- You’re an aspiring or very early stage social entrepreneur/founding team member that is building an impact enterprise to tackle a specific problem of poverty
+- You're an aspiring or very early stage social entrepreneur/founding team member that is building an impact enterprise to tackle a specific issue of poverty in your local community

 How this course works:

 This is a practical but intensive class where you will learn by doing.
 In this course you will: